Find Affordable College Courses

 $16,498 Average Tuition & Fees

-Out of the 14 schools in the Plains States Region that were part of this year’s ranking, Missouri State University - Springfield landed the # 3 spot on the list.
-Missouri State is a very large public school located in the city of Springfield.
+A rank of #3 on this year’s list means Missouri State University - Springfield is a great value for linguistics and comparative literature students.
+Missouri State is a fairly large public school located in the medium-sized city of Springfield.

 Read full report on Linguistics & Comparative Literature at Missouri State University - Springfield